-The long-term capital gains rate is 0% for single taxpayers with taxable income of up to \$40,000 (\$80,000 for Married Filing Jointly and \$53,600 for Head-of-Household).
-A 20% rate applies for single taxpayers with taxable income above \$441,450 (\$496,600 for Married Filing Jointly and \$469,050 for Head-of-Household).
+The long-term capital gains rate is 0% for single taxpayers with taxable income of up to \$44,625 (\$89,250 for Married Filing Jointly and \$59,750 for Head-of-Household).
+A 20% rate applies for single taxpayers with taxable income above \$492,300 (\$553,850 for Married Filing Jointly and \$523,750 for Head-of-Household).

 The 0% rate may only apply to a portion of the gains recognized.
 Because capital gains and losses during the tax year are netted against one another for income tax purposes, it may be beneficial to make adjustments to a portfolio by December 31.
 Additionally, the 3.8% Medicare surtax on unearned income, including investment income, for high-income taxpayers may increase the tax rate.
-Consult with a tax advisor if considering realizing long-term capital gains for this year.
+Consult with a tax professional if considering realizing long-term capital gains for this year.

-П WASH SALES
+WASH SALES

 Securities sold at a loss before the end of the year may be subject to wash sale rules.
 The IRS states that taxpayers may not take a deduction for a loss if they purchased the same security (or a "substantially identical" security) 30 days before or 30 days after the sale.
-Please note: if a loss is incurred on December 31, 2020, then November 30, 2020 would be the last day to "double up" on the security to avoid a wash sale, and February 1, 2021 would be the first day to repurchase the same security subsequent to the sale.
+Please note: if a loss is incurred on December 29, 2023, then November 28, 2023 would be the last day to "double up" on the security to avoid a wash sale, and January 29, 2024 would be the first day to repurchase the same security subsequent to the sale.

-П MUTUAL FUNDS
+MUTUAL FUNDS

 Exercise caution when buying mutual fund shares in a taxable account near the end of the year.
 Many funds distribute taxable gains for the year in December.
 It is important to avoid creating a tax liability for a year's worth of gains on an investment held for only a few days.
-Please consult your Financial Advisor regarding the capital gains distribution status on any mutual fund considered for purchase between now and December 31, 2020.
+Please consult your Financial Advisor regarding the capital gains distribution status on any mutual fund considered for purchase between now and December 31, 2023.

-П TAXATION OF SOCIAL SECURITY BENEFITS
+TAXATION OF SOCIAL SECURITY BENEFITS